Tuesday, April 17, 2018

 "It’s Too Funky in Here" by James Brown

 James Brown dropped this nuclear funk blast at the tail end of the disco era in 1979.
-He returned to reclaim his rightful funk crown and to remind everyone that there would be no disco—and most popular dance music for that matter—if not for him blessing the world with The Funk more than a decade earlier.
+He returned to reclaim his rightful funk crown and to remind everyone that there would be no disco—and most popular dance music for that matter—if not for him blessing the world with the FUNK more than a decade earlier.
 The Godfather delivers a dynamic vocal performance over the smoldering groove, which boasts tight horn salvos and nasty guitar licks.
 And renowned session player David Hood unleashes some monstrous funk with a savage bass line.

-In addition to Hood, the other players on the track included Roger Hawkins (drums); Larry Byrum and Jimmy Johnson (lead guitar and rhythm guitar, respectively); Harrison Calloway (trumpet); Charles Rose (trombone); Harvey Thompson (saxophone); Ronnie Eades (baritone saxophone); and Barry Beckett and Randy McCormick on keyboards.
-And the background vocals were provided by Cynthia Douglas, Donna Davis and Pam Vincent.
+In addition to David Hood, the other players on the track included Roger Hawkins (drums); Larry Byrum and Jimmy Johnson (lead guitar and rhythm guitar, respectively); Harrison Calloway (trumpet); Charles Rose (trombone); Harvey Thompson (saxophone); Ronnie Eades (baritone saxophone); and Barry Beckett and Randy McCormick on keyboards.
+And the background vocals were provided by Cynthia Douglas, Donna Davis, and Pam Vincent.

 No comments: